nganbread/bare-minimum-react-hot-rr4-redux/README.md

 ```
 # Test
 1. Navigate to http://localhost:8080
-2. Click the `page1` link
-3. Enter a value into the input field
+2. Enter a value into the input field
-4. Update the source in `./components/Page1`
+3. Update the source in `./components/Page1`
-5. Witness the glory; the local state is also retained (input value)
+4. Witness the glory; the local state is also retained (input value)
-6. Click the `page2` link
+5. Click the `page2` link
-7. Click the `Increment` button
+6. Click the `Increment` button
-8. Open `ReduxDevTools` and view the history
+7. Open `ReduxDevTools` and view the history

 # TODO
 - Integrate `react-router-redux` when ReactRouter4 is compatible